FAB1150/ESP32_fan_control/README.md

 * be careful with connecting the fan wires correctly! the PWM signal wire is NOT next to the power wires, but the one on the other side of the connector! be careful or you will fry your esp32!

 ## Set up the code
 We're almost done!
-Now you need to set up the code:
+Now you need to set up the code.
+It is well documented, but make sure to follow this readme at least for the thermistor calibration!
 * After downloading it, open pwm_fan_control.ino with the Arduino IDE
 * If you have never used an ESP32 with the Arduino IDE yet, follow [this tutorial][link6] to get started.
 Now that you see the esp32 code correctly, we can go on editing our settings.
 * define the correct pins by editing these two variables, if you used the same pins as me you don't have to modify this